 To overcome these problems globally, governments have established various regulations and directives on Carbon Capture and Storage (CCS) for the safe storage and transportation of the product.
 These legal frameworks contain provisions regarding the capture and transport components of CCS technology.
 Globally, government agencies have formulated various regulations for the proper storage and transportation of the industrial gas.
 These regulations are beneficial for preventing environmental & health risks.
-In addition, these regulations also provide security of the carbon dioxide storage sites.
+In addition, these regulations also provide security of the carbon dioxide (CO2) storage sites.

 Increasing use in upstream activities and aging of production wells is anticipated to further augment the market over the forecast period.
-Large amounts of carbon dioxide raw materials are used as insert gasses in chemical processes.
+Large amounts of carbon dioxide (CO2) raw materials are used as insert gasses in chemical processes.
 It is also majorly used as a shield gas in MIG/MAG welding for protecting the weld puddle from oxidation in the construction sector.

-High market demand for large-scale refrigeration is expected to play an important role in complimenting the market over the forecast period.
+High market demand for large-scale refrigeration is expected to play an important role in complementing the market over the forecast period.
 Growing industries in the Asia Pacific owing to the emerging economies and rising industrial expenditure in Middle East & Africa region is anticipated to positively drive the market growth.

-Europe’s Emissions Trading Scheme (ETS) structural reform of is underway, with several changes modified to ensure that it sets a new price on carbon, that is sufficient enough for supporting the trending transition to enable the development of a low-carbon economy.
+Europe’s Emissions Trading Scheme (ETS) structural reform of is underway, with several changes modified to ensure that it sets a new price on carbon, that is sufficient for supporting the trending transition to enable the development of a low-carbon economy.
 EU’s New Entrants Reserve (NER) financial mechanism system has also been renewed.
 Its 400 million worth emission allowances have been dedicated for the establishment of an innovation fund for post-2020 period.